eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skill sets for DataOps:
++ Familiar with big data processing tools such as ***Hadoop, Spark, HBase***
++ Working experience with large-scale data platform and pipelines such as Hadoop, Hive, Pig, MapReduce, Spark, Kafka, Flumes, etc.
 + Demonstrated track record working with data warehouse concepts.
 + Experience with at least one data warehousing platform (Redshift, Athena, Hive, Snowflake, etc.)
 + web analytics platforms such as Google Analytics, Appsflyer or Mixpanel